JurajDoncevic/FunctionalExtensions/README.md

 - mapping over objects (functor), including specialization for `IEnumerable` and `Task`
 - binding over `IEnumerable` and `Task` (as monads)
 - synchrounous and asynchronous specialized functions and types for `try-catch` and `using` handling
-- the `Result` and `DataResult` monads, with synchrounous and asynchronous functions
+- the `Result` and `Result` monads, with synchrounous and asynchronous functions
 - parallel execution and finalization of smaller functions (forking)

 The **GenericProvider** library extension provides an extendable generic data access provider (repository) over a Entity Framework-operated store built using the Base library.